Matthias-Hermsdorf/cinnamon-sct-applet/README.md

 1. Add the applet to your screen by searching for `sct@skulptist.de`, select it and press the + button to add it.

 ## Install from the official repo
-As soon as my pull request is acepted, you could omit the cloning and copying steps and download the applet through the applets app.
+Go to the applets app, search sct, download the widget and activate it.

-Don't forget to give a star for the applet ;-)
+Don't forget to give a [star for the applet](https://cinnamon-spices.linuxmint.com/applets/view/389) ;-)

-You have to install `sct`.
+You have to install `sct` seperatly with `sudo apt install sct` or your favorite app store.
 It does not get shipped with the applet.

 ## Usage
 Color temperature steps at 4000K, 5500K and 6500K are predefined.
 Just click on the Applet Icon to